 Can you really get paid to be a virtual friend online?
-The internet is a crazy, weird, and wonderful place where you can make money selling practically anything (like farts in jars) – even if it sounds like something nobody would pay for.
+The internet is a crazy, weird, and wonderful place where you can make money selling practically anything (like farts in jars or feet pics) – even if it sounds like something nobody would pay for.
 In this blog, we’re looking at how you can get paid to be a virtual friend online on sites like Fiverr Friendship and Rent a Cyber Friend, plus how much money you can make being an online friend, how to stay safe, and tips for making money online as a virtual friend.

 The internet has been bringing people together that can’t (or can’t be bothered to) leave the house since, well, pretty much the dawn of the internet itself.
 Bulletin boards, mIRC, and ICQ, have matured into apps like Facebook and Twitter that help isolated people feel more connected to the world.

 If you spend a lot of time online chatting to people you’ve never met on social media, there’s a good chance you could be spending that time making money out of your chats on platforms that are designed specifically for platonic online friends.

 Not only can you find people in the virtual world that you have things in common with, but you can make some extra income – and help a person who might be unable to leave their home or socialize for any number of reasons.

 Let’s take a look at the world of virtual friends, and how to make money chatting online.